28310619/Financial-Calculator/README.md

 # Financial-Calculator

-Choice of Investment; simple or compounded and Bond you have to pay on a home loan.
+This programme assists you to develope investment's interest, considering whether it follows a simple or compounded approach and calculates payment plan on a loan for you.

-A programme that allows a user to calculate their interest on investment which may be simple or compounded over a certain amount of time or repayment plan amount per month by evaluating property value, interest rate and lastly the length of the repayment plan.
+Additionally, the program can calculate the monthly repayment amount for a home loan, taking into account factors such as the property value, interest rate, and repayment duration.